scaleway/serverless-functions-go/README.md

 This file will expose your handler on a local web-server allowing you to test your function.

+Some informations will be added into requests for example specific headers.
+For local development additional header values are hardcoded to make it easy to differenciate them.
+In production you will be able to observe headers with exploitable data.

+Local testing part of this framework does not aim to simulate 100% production but it aims to makes it easier to work with functions locally.

 ### Cli

-To run the server locally, run `go run cmd/main.go`
+To run the server locally : `go run cmd/main.go`

 ### VS Code

-Open `cmd/main.go` and open the "Run and Debug" pannel to execute or debug your function, there is no special configuration to add
+Open `cmd/main.go` and open the "Run and Debug" pannel to execute or debug your function there is no special configuration to add to VSCode.

 ### Goland